 A graduate of Howard University, Dr. Philip earned a Master of Public Health in maternal and child health and a Doctor of Medicine from Loma Linda University in California.

-She serves on the board of directors for the Public Health Accreditation Board and the National Forum for Heart Disease and Stroke Prevention.
-Dr. Philip was named the 2016 Outstanding Public Health Woman of the Year by the University of South Florida’s College of Public Health.
+In addition to serving on PHAB’s Board of Directors, she serves on the Board of the National Forum for Heart Disease and Stroke Prevention and was named the 2016 Outstanding Woman in Public Health by the University of South Florida’s College of Public Health.